How Does Google+ Add to Your Social Media Strategy?

 Every opinion, even the “wrong” one has some value as it shows that some people think in a certain manner.
 You can adapt then once you know.

 You can’t argue with people’s opinion much though.
-It costs lots of effort to even make a point that contradicts someone elses’ opinion.
+It costs lots of effort to even make a point that contradicts someone else’ opinion.
 You could argue all day and starve in the meantime.

 How does Google+ add to my social media strategy then?
 It adds a place where I can discuss stuff.